microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/platformcredentialauthenticationmethod.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-A representation of a platform credential instance registered to a user on macOS.
-Platform Credential is a sign-in authentication method for macOS devices.
+Represents a platform credential instance registered to a user on Mac OS.
+Platform Credential is a sign-in authentication method for Mac OS devices.

 This derived type inherits from the [authenticationMethod](authenticationmethod.md) resource type.